 Each cabin has 8-10 campers and two counsellors.
 Campers are never left alone in a cabin and are always supervised, both in the cabin and at all activities.
 At each activity, the campers are under the direction of an Activity Leader and/or Summer Staff and are accompanied by their Counsellors.

 Jenny (aka “Aligator”) takes over the reigns of the Junior Camp this year.
-Jenny has been the Director of the Leaders-in-Training program for the past two years and is returning to direct a 6-day camp.
-Jenny’s organization skills and patience serve her well as a PSW and they will come in handy in her old as a Director.
+Jenny’s organization skills and patience serve her well as a PSW and they come in handy in her role as a Director.
 She has a deep commitment to Camp Lau-Ren and a wonderful rapport with children and young adults.
 Her many camp roles over the years have provided invaluable experience.

-Junior / Intermediate Co-Ed Camp : David Forrest
+Junior / Intermediate Co-Ed Camp : Logan Reid

 David (aka “Gump”) has a long family history with Camp Lau-Ren.
 His mother, Vera Forrest, was the Camp Registrar for over 30 years, a job David has assumed since 2005.
 David and his family are very dedicated to Camp Lau-Ren and their dedication shows in their devotion to providing an exciting camp program every year.

 Christine (aka “Scribbles”) works in the federal government as a project manager and she shares her strong communications skills both at camp and on our social media pages.
 Christine was a camper in the 70s and decided to get reacquainted with the camp when her two boys started attending camp.
 We are blessed to have her enthusiasm and creativity at Camp Lau-Ren.